crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

 if __name__ == "__main__":
     kfp.compiler.Compiler().compile(vec2rec_pipeline, __file__ + ".yaml") # compile defn to yaml
 ```
-# Technology Stack
-* Gensim Doc2vec
-* Python – Descriptors, Iterators
-* Kubflow Pipeline and Docker
-* Dask Dataframe, Dask Delay, Pandas and Parquet
-* Natural Language toolkit (NLTK) and Krovetz Stemmer, PyPDF4
-* S3
-* Argparse (Future: Flask)

-# Design Choices & Implementation Considerations
-## 1) Preserve computation steps to allow easy reruns under different config / data updates
-* Kubeflow pipeline allows easy reruns for each step.
-* The serialization of the 3 generated artifact types minimize the number of reruns needed
-  * For activities such as
-    * Addition/Remove of data
-    * Retrain with different parameters
-    * Restarts
-  * Features
-    * Generic processed data can be updated incrementally
-    * Doc2Vec formatted data cannot be updated incrementally but left provision for future enhancement for serialization method such as pickle
-    * Segregated model avoid total retrain for doc types on changes
-    * Saved Models avoid total recalculation of models over restarts
-## 2) Modularize components and enable future enhancement / replacement
-* Docker phases in Kubeflow allow replacement for whole phases
-* Usage of Descriptor in PDF scrapper, Stemmer, data cleaning modules, even the main engine Doc2vec, allow the easy replacement of these modules
-## 3) Enhance parallelization on computation and Memory Efficiency
-* Use of Dask Dataframe and Dask Delayed increases parallelization
-* Some attempts are made to reduce memory footprint during preprocessing by using iterators, but Doc2vec requires whole corpus to be in memory during training
-* Temporary training data in Doc2vec model is deleted after training to reduce memory full print for lookup engine
-## 4) Allow incremental growth to lookup database
-* Interface is added to modify raw data of lookup database
-* Allow Incremental updates up to generic preprocessed data
-* Gensim Doc2vec does not allow incremental update of models
-## 5) Centralized Repository
-* S3 being the most easily implemented repository for document-type raw data
-* Database may have better performance as interim data storage, but still cannot store saved models

 # Future Enhancements
 * Weighted importance based on
   * record age – with decaying importance